UmbraTTS: Adapting Text-to-Speech to Environmental Contexts with Flow Matching: Related Works

 \section{Related Works}

 Recently, audio generation has advanced with models such as AudioLDM \cite{liu2023audioldm}, AudioLDM2 \cite{liu2023audioldm}, AudioGen \cite{kreuk2022audiogen}, Make-An-Audio \cite{huang2023make} and Fugatto \cite{vallefugatto}.
 These models can create high-quality audio and soundscapes from text or other inputs.
 A specific subset of these models is environmentally-aware TTS models, which have mostly been explored through diffusion-based approaches, such as VoiceLDM \cite{lee2024voiceldm}, VoiceDiT \cite{jung2024voicedit} and Speak-in-the-Scene framework \cite{kim2024speak}.
-Flow matching architectures \cite{lipman2022flow} have demonstrated superior synthesis quality in generative models, specifically for text-to-speech (TTS) tasks.
-Models like E2-TTS \cite{eskimez2024e2}, F5-TTS \cite{chen2024f5}, MatCha-TTS \cite{mehta2024matcha}, and Voiceox \cite{le2024voicebox} use direct probability paths for high-fidelity generation, but with no explicit environmental conditioning.
+Flow matching architectures \cite{lipman2022flow} have demonstrated superior synthesis quality in generative models, specifically for speech synthesis tasks~\cite{chen2024f5,navon2025flowtse}.
+Models like E2-TTS \cite{eskimez2024e2}, MatCha-TTS \cite{mehta2024matcha}, and Voiceox \cite{le2024voicebox} use direct probability paths for high-fidelity generation, but with no explicit environmental conditioning.